One Line Blogs Is it the smartest page on the Internet?

 The next day I drive him to the airport and let him know I'm broke.
 He gives me $50 which pays for my hotel and a tank of gas.
 I worry that my welcome behind the iron curtain might be wearing thin, and use the opportunity to leave Berlin and race across East Germany to the West.

-A few years later when being debriefed by the FBI, the agents are interested only in Golitsyn, not Jones.
-But a mysterious one paragraph story appears on the back page of my small town daily in 1964 saying California publisher W.C.
+A few years later in 1964 when being debriefed by two FBI agents, they seem interested only in Golitsyn, not Jones.
+But a mysterious one paragraph story appears a few days later on the back page of my small town daily on Saturday saying California publisher W.C.
 Jones has been arrested in the USSR and charged with smuggling bibles.
+If that's bait, I ignore it.
 Sorry, not my line of work anymore.
 I've got smaller fish to fry.

 Nether is it my concern when Billy Graham holds a revival in Berlin in 1966.